core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When using CoAP Observe {{RFC7641}}, what is defined in {{ssec-req-proc-proxy-observe}} applies for the last proxy in the chain, i.e., the last hop before the origin servers.

 Any other proxy in the chain acts as a client and registers its own interest to observe the target resource with the next hop towards the origin servers, as per {{Section 5 of RFC7641}}.

+### Cancellation of Ongoing Response Forwarding {#ssec-cancel-forwarding-proxy-chain}

+Consistently with what is described in {{ssec-cancel-forwarding-proxy}}, a proxy might be asked by the (previous hop proxy closer to the) origin client for an early stop of the ongoing response forwarding.

+That is, the proxy is asked to stop forwarding to the (previous hop proxy closer to the) origin client any further responses received to the forwarded group request from the (next hop proxy towards the) origin servers.

+When this happens, the proxy proceeds as described in {{ssec-cancel-forwarding-proxy}}.
+Furthermore, if the proxy is not the last one in the chain, the proxy MAY send to the next hop proxy towards the origin servers an Early Stop Request (see {{ssec-req-proc-proxy-steps}}), with the same Token value of the group request that the proxy forwarded to the next hop proxy towards the origin servers.

 ## Response Processing at the Proxy # {#sec-proxy-chain-response-processing}